reallyrehan/flask-fileexplorer/README.md

     pip install -r requirements.txt

-Now, open terminal/command prompt in the flask-fileexplorer directory and run the setup.y file by using the following command,
+Now, open terminal/command prompt in the flask-fileexplorer directory and run the setup.py file by using the following command,

-For Mac,
-    python setupMac.py
+    python setup.py

+You might have to configure the [config.json](config.json) file with your paths,

+Example for Mac,
+    "Favorites":    ["Users/rehanahmed/Downloads","Users/rehanahmed/Documents"],

-For Windows,
+Example for Windows,
-    python setupWin.py (Coming Soon)
+    "Favorites":    ["C://Users//Administrator//Documents","C://Users//Administrator//Downloads"],

 This should start the Flask Server in your terminal window.
+By default, it is run on port 80.
 You can access it by going to,
-- **localhost:5000** (on your server's browser)
+- **localhost** (on your server's browser)
-- **(IP Address of your Server):5000** (from any other browser on the same network)
+- **(IP Address of your Server)** (from any other browser on the same network)

 For additional features,